thenormalsquid/bstree/readme.md

 The `Tree` data structure API:

-* `add` provisions the tree.
+* `insert` provisions the tree.
-* `find` returns a reference to a particular node in the tree.
+* `search` returns a reference to a particular node in the tree.
-* `collect` prints values in order to some container or stream.
+* `collect` prints keys in order to some container or stream.
 * `is_present` determines whether a key exists in the tree.
 * `depth`
 * `destroy` (c/c++) cleans up memory.